Mikeike34/SchoolManagementSystem/README.md

 # **School Management System**

 This is an application to generate ID numbers and mock-emails for students.
 This application grants users access to a list of students that were inputted into this system.

+**This application:**
-This application creates and saves a text file with a list of students inputted by the user while generating an ID number and a mock-email for each student.
-Users are able to search for a specific student to access their ID and email.
+- Creates and saves a text file with a list of the students inputted by the user
+- Generates an ID number and a mock-email for each student.
+- Users are able to search for a specific student to access their ID and email.

 ## Motivation and Importance
 My motivation for creating an application that keeps track of a list of current students was my previous experience as a school teacher.